manferlo81/bundlib/README.md

 ### Automatic Configuration

-Bundlib will configure Rollup according to you `package.json` data, other advanced options can be set using `"bundlib"` field in your `package.json`, see [Advanced Configuration](#advanced-configuration) for more information.
+Bundlib will configure Rollup according to you `package.json` data, see [Advanced Configuration](#advanced-configuration) for more information.

 #### "main"